pachterlab/biophysics/docs/source/foundations_computation.rst

 Computation of Molecular, Cellular, and Transcriptional Dynamics
 =================================================================
-Here we list a few papaer on solving chemical master equation.
+Here we list a few papers for developing and solving models with the chemical master equation.

 .. dropdown:: Peccoud and Ycart, 1995. `Markovian Modeling of Gene-Product Synthesis. <https://doi.org/10.1006/tpbi.1995.1027>`_